Working part time during the academic year offers many benefits to students. In addition to earning money, part-time work enables you to:

 - Incoming students can take advantage of New Student Orientation to connect with potential employers.
 The NSO Resource Fair is an opportunity to talk with several campus departments that might be hiring.

-- Have a copy of your class and extracurricular schedule available to share with perspective employers so they can see when you are available to work.
+- Have a copy of your class and extracurricular schedule available to share with prospective employers so they can see when you are available to work.

 - If I need help, who can I contact?